empijei/wapty/ROADMAP.md

 * [ ] Add scripting engine (JS/Lua)

 ## Misc:
-These are the feature I still don't know if are worth adding
+These are the feature we are still discussing

 (PRs are welcome :D )